nhanvn1111/aspire/README.md

 # README #

 This is a code challenge API Restfull use Passpost parkage to verify.
+Idea user type admin can:
+  - create user for loan.
+  - create Loan.
+  - update Loan.
+  - delete Loan
+  - create Repayment
+  - update Repayment
+  - delete Repayment.

+Validator in create user, loan and repayment

 ## Database structure ##
 * Table Users: